zbyte64/zbyte64-musings/principled_react.md

 ## Why?

-Concentrates the behavior of selecting visual state and puts it outside the markup.
+Complex decision rules are often better represented as data than a series of conditionals.

 ## Why Not?

-Not necessary if the decisions are one level deep.
+- Not necessary if the decisions are one level deep.
+- May create adhoc Domain Specific Language

 # Use factories to delegate dependencies